Plumtree Software: The Enterprise Web

 In early 2001, Plumtree began to expand its product portfolio, creating an integrated set of technologies that Gartner later referred to as the "Smart Enterprise Suite."
 In 2001, Plumtree acquired RipFire for search, Hablador for Web content management, ActiveSpace for Web forms and data publishing, and began developing its own collaboration engine.
 After a year of integration, Plumtree shipped these technologies as Plumtree Collaboration Server, Plumtree Content Server, Plumtree Search Server and Plumtree Studio Server, all using the portal's security, administration and user interface capabilities.

-On the strength of these products, Plumtree extended its charter, from a single portal product to what they called the Enterprise Web.
+On the strength of these products, Plumtree extended its charter, from a single portal product to what it called the Enterprise Web.
 Plumtree described the Enterprise Web as a set of technologies for managing all the informational sites and Web applications in the enterprise as elements of one environment rather than as separate entities.
 Unfortunately, much was slideware in the early days.
 Many customers were left with only minimally functional portals, due to the reliance on downloading what was then considered very large amounts of JavaScript to the client.